 As a last-ditch attempt to put the brakes on America’s cultural imperialism, the French passed a law in 1994 that insists that 40% of music played on French radio stations must be by French artists.

-Adopted in the hope to promote and preserve French culture and language, the law proved very unpopular.
+Adopted in the hope to promote and preserve French culture and language, the law proved to be very unpopular.
 Thus the French music quota was decreased to 35% in 2016.
 Radio stations that specialize in foreign music were also granted an exception.
 They are only obligated to play 15% of Charles Trenet and Yvette Horner.

 6. Don’t let the kids have ketchup